luke-c-newell/Final_Project/README.md

 - FBProphet: This model was chosen as it is a suitable model for time series forecasting, that uses past trends to predict future values.
 One limitation is that the model is highly affected by seasonality, which reduces the benefit as we only have ~420 days of data and so yearly trends are not able to be determined.
 But, the model does allow for weekly and monthly variations, which will come in particularly useful when analyzing COVID-19 metrics.

 ## Creating Dashboard Using Tableau
+To visualize the data, we are using Tableau with the COVID data imported from our database in pgAdmin.
+We have created a number of plots that show the spread of the virus around the world, including interactive elements that are described below.
+From these visualizations, the user can understand which countries have been most affected by the coronavirus, where the most new cases are arising, and which countries have vaccinated the largest number of their residents.

 ### World Covid Map